 “Wait, what?
 Can you actually sue someone for a cat bite or scratch in California?”
-“You can,” answers our experienced dog bite lawyer in Los Angeles from Law Offices of Howard Craig Kornberg.
+“You can,” answers our experienced dog bite attorney from Law Offices of Howard Craig Kornberg.
 “Cat attacks may not be as common as dog attacks, yet California laws make it possible to recover damages if you have been bitten or scratched by someone else’s cat.”

 Is there a ‘one-bite’ rule for cats in California?

 As you may or may not know, unlike other states, California does not have a “one-bite” rule for dogs.
 Under the legal theory of the “one-bite rule,” dog owners can be held responsible for injuries only if they knew or should have known that their dog is vicious or dangerous from prior incidents.